Mr. Freeze: Post-Crisis version

 During the "No Man's Land" storyline, Mr. Freeze sets up a base in the sewers which is stumbled upon by Gearhead and Tommy Mangles.
 Mr. Freeze finds them and uses his freeze gun on them after getting information about a storage room with canned food in it.
 He and Ratcatcher were defeated by Robin and arrested by Detective Mackenzie Bock with the Gotham City Police Department also bringing the frozen bodies of Gearhead and Tommy Mangles into their custody as well.

 Freeze's crimes tend to involve freezing everyone and everything that he encounters so he forgoes alliances with the other criminals in Gotham, preferring to work alone.
 On rare occasions, he has worked with another member of Batman's rogues' gallery, usually, as an enforcer for Gotham's mob bosses, such as the Penguin during his reign or Black Mask during the return of Jason Todd.

 In one of his notable team-ups, Freeze constructs a cryogenic machine for Hush so that Hush might take revenge on Batman, Freeze's equipment allowing Hush to preserve Catwoman's surgically removed heart to use as a means of threatening her life.

 During the "Infinite Crisis", Mr. Freeze appears as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.

 After Batman's death, most of the Arkham inmates were freed by a new Black Mask.
 Freeze was among them and he started working on a project called Ice-X Protocol when the GCPD tried to capture him.
 He stunned them with his gun and captured Gordon, taking him to his secret lair.
 Gordon managed to break free and defeat Freeze by causing an explosion that weakened Freeze.
 After his capture, Freeze was taken to Iron Heights Prison.

-During the "Salvation Run" storyline, Mr. Freeze is among the villains that are sent to another planet by a Boom Tube by the Suicide Squad.
+During the "Salvation Run" storyline, Mr. Freeze is among the villains who are sent to another planet by a Boom Tube by the Suicide Squad.

 Mr. Freeze later fashions a sub-zero machine for Nyssa al Ghul in exchange for the use of her Lazarus Pit.
 He attempts to restore Nora to life without waiting for the adjusting needed in the pool chemicals; she returns to life as the twisted Lazara and escapes.
 She blames her husband for her plight, and she estranges herself from him.